bpk68/g-sheets-api/README.md

 # Google Sheets Reader

 Hello and welcome to this tiny (but hopefully mighty) utility package that will help you fetch, read and process data from a Google Sheet without the faff of having to deal with the [Google Sheets API](https://developers.google.com/sheets/api/).

 [Skip to the how to use section](#how-to-use) or read on for more details.

-## What is the Google Sheets Reader?
+## What is the Google Sheets Reader

 Google Sheets offers a really straightforward means to access data held in a Google Sheet via a special script call appended to a Sheet's _published_ URL.
 That is, the Google Sheet must be publicly to be able to call it.